SushmithaPrathap/Panchatantra/README.md

 1. Run Admin.sql file - This files creates the role of `Airport_Admin` and adds `sequences` which are used in the code.
 The file also grants the necessary priviliges to the user.

-2. Run Project3MotherScript.sql - This file contains code to clean and create the entire database schema
+2. Run MainScript.sql - This file contains code to clean and create the entire database schema

 *Roles are created and the necessary grants and priviliges are performed by the airport admin and the script is present in the secondary file*